amy324/Ticket-Raising-Platform-Backend/documentation/authentication.md

 }
 ```

-3. **User Login**: Registered users can log in using their email and password.
-The server verifies the credentials and issues JWT tokens upon successful authentication.
+**Login:** registered users log in with email and password.
+On success, the server issues JWT tokens.

 ```go
 // LoginHandler manages user login requests.